vkadlcik/DB48X-on-DM42/help/db50x.md

 Like units, there are some built-in constants, and additional constants can be provided by a `config/constants.csv` file, which has exactly the same format as for the units file.

+## Infinite results

+Some operations such as `1/0` or `tan 90 °` are said to produce an *infinite result*.
+Like HP calculators, DB50X can either generate an error or produce a special result in these cases.

+* If the `InfinityValue` (-22) flag is clear, corresponding to the `InfinityError` setting, then the operation generates a `Division by zero` error.
+Note that the text of the error is different than for Hewlett-Packard calculators, which generate an `Infinite result` error.

+* If the `InfinityValue` flag is set and `NumericalConstants` (-2) flag is clear, corresponding to the `SymbolicConstants` setting, then the operation generates the `∞` (infinity) constant with the appropriate sign for the result, and the `InfiniteResultIndicator` (-26) flag is set.

+* If the `InfinityValue` flag is set and `NumericalConstants` flag is set, then the operation generates the numerical value associated to the `∞` constant with the appropriate sign for the result, and set the `InfiniteResultIndicator` flag.

+By default, the numerical value of the `∞` constant is set to `9.99999E999999`, which is significantly smaller than what would actually cause a numerical [overflow](#overflow-and-underflow), but is easy to read.
+This value can be changed in the `config/constants.csv` file.

+## Overflow and underflow

+There is a maximum representable value for [decimal numbers](#decimal-numbers).
+This value is significantly larger than on HP calculators.
+Whereas HP RPL implementations could not represent decimal numbers with an exponent bigger than 499 or smaller than -499, DB50X supports exponents ranging from -2^60 to 2^60 (±1 152 921 504 606 846 976).

+An *overflow* happens if the result would have an exponent higher than the maximum.
+An *underflow* happens if the result would have an exponent lower than the minimum.
+Like HP calculators, DB50X can either generate an error or produce a special result in these cases.

+* If the `UnderflowValue` (-20) or `OverflowValue` (-21) is clear, corresponding to the `UnderflowError` or `OverflowError` setting, then the operation generates a `Positive numerical underflow`, `Negative numerical underflow` or `Numerical overflow` error depending on the computation.
+Note that the text of the error is different than for Hewlett-Packard calculators, which generate an `Overflow`, `Positive Underflow` or `Negative Underflow` error.

+* If the `UnderflowValue` or `OverflowValue` is set, and `NumericalConstants` (-2) flag is clear, corresponding to the `SymbolicConstants` setting, then overflowing operations generate the `∞` (infinity) constant with the appropriate sign for the result, and underflowing operations generate a zero value.
+The operation also sets the `NegativeUnderflowIndicator` (-23), `PositiveOverflowIndicator` (-24) or `OverflowIndicator` (-25) flag.

+* If the `UnderflowValue` or `OverflowValue` is set, and `NumericalConstants` flag is set, then overflowing operations generate the numerical value associated to the  `∞` constant, and underflowing operations generate a zero value.
+The operation also sets the `NegativeUnderflowIndicator` (-23), `PositiveOverflowIndicator` (-24) or `OverflowIndicator` (-25) flag.

+## Undefined

+Some operations such as `0/0` are *undefined*, meaning that there isn't a single possible answer.

+If the `UndefinedValue` flag is set, such operations return the constant `?`, and further operations on the value will keep returning the same undefined result.

+If the `UndefinedValue` flag is is clear, which corresponds to `UndefinedError` being set, such operations will generate an `Undefined operation` error.
 # Release notes

 ## Release 0.6.5 "Testimony": Small bug fixes